memelissa/ucsd-cse12-sp22.github.io/_lectures/lecture1.md

 Session plan:
 - 2-3 min: Introduce instructors/staff
 - 2-3 min: Say hi to the people around you
-- 15 min: Handout + discussion
 - 20 min: syllabus
     - Problem Solving Sessions, videos
-    - Stepik
+    - zyBooks
     - Programming
     - Exams
     - Getting Help
     - Schedule
     - Lecture 1 and 2 pages
 - 5 min: q/a
+- 15 min: Handout + discussion

 Before the first lecture, there are no videos to watch.
 You should familiarize yourself with the [syllabus](../syllabus.html).